qron/ongine/doc/options.md

 #### Description

-Define molds delimiter(s).
+Defines molds delimiter(s).

 It can be defined as string or array, as well.
 Array must contain 2 string items at index 0 (mold start) and 1 (mold end).

 #### String aliases

-If the alias is a string, the filler name will prepended by this string (alias + fillerName).
+If the alias is a string, the filler name will be prepended by this string (alias + fillerName).

 If `'#'` is assigned to `options.alias`,